Combinatorial optimization and reasoning with graph neural networks: Introduction

 \section{Introduction}

-Nowadays, combinatorial optimization (CO) is an interdisciplinary field spanning optimization, operations research, discrete mathematics, and computer science, with many critical real-world applications such as vehicle routing or scheduling; see~\cite{Kor+2012} for a general overview.
-Intuitively, CO deals with selecting a subset from a finite set that optimizes a cost or objective function.
-Although many CO problems are hard from a complexity theory standpoint due to their discrete nature, many of them are routinely solved in practice.
-Historically, the optimization and theoretical computer science communities have been focusing on finding optimal~\cite{Kor+2012}, heuristic~\cite{boussaid2013survey}, or approximative~\cite{Vaz+2010} solutions for individual problem instances.
-However, in many practical situations of interest, one often needs to solve problem instances which share patterns and characteristics repeatedly.
-Hence, data-dependent algorithms or machine learning approaches, which may exploit these patterns, recently gained traction in the CO field~\cite{Bengio2018}.
-The promise here is that by exploiting common patterns in the given instances, one can develop faster algorithms for practical cases.
+Combinatorial optimization (CO) has developed into an interdisciplinary field spanning optimization, operations research, discrete mathematics, and computer science, with many critical real-world applications such as vehicle routing or scheduling; see~\citep{Kor+2012} for a general overview.
+Intuitively, CO deals with problems that involve optimizing a cost (or objective) function by selecting a subset from a finite set, with the latter encoding constraints on the solution space.
+Although CO problems are generally hard from a complexity theory standpoint due to their discrete, non-convex nature~\citep{karp1972reducibility}, many of them are routinely solved in practice.
+Historically, the optimization and theoretical computer science communities have been focusing on finding optimal~\citep{Kor+2012}, heuristic~\citep{boussaid2013survey}, or approximate~\citep{Vaz+2010} solutions for individual problem instances.
+However, in many practical situations of interest, one often must solve problem instances with specific characteristics or patterns.
+For example, a trucking company may solve vehicle routing instances for the same city daily, with only slight differences across instances in the travel times due to varying traffic conditions.
+Hence, data-dependent algorithms or machine learning approaches, which may exploit these patterns, have recently gained traction in the CO field~\citep{Bengio2018,ML4CO}.
+The promise here is that one can develop faster algorithms for practical cases by exploiting common patterns in the given instances.